 A narcissistic individual feeds off “supply” to keep their fragile false self in place.
 They will employ whatever tactics needed to control others, feed their ego and force compliance.
 If yours was a controlling, emotionally-abusive childhood, take steps to protect your own children from this manipulative, harmful behavior.Leah Hill | CEO and Founder, Divorce Strategies Northwest

 Children, especially young ones, are naively trusting of adults, including grandparents.
 Children learn by watching and listening to the adults in their lives.
 Narcissistic people have severe emotional deficits that produce an entirely egocentric worldview.
-The confusion and complexities of a relationship with a narcissist will cause your children to become manipulative, skittish and deceitful— this is survival.
+The confusion and “emotional whiplash” of a relationship with a narcissist will cause your children to become manipulative, skittish and deceitful— this is survival.

 Individuals with narcissistic personality disorder are abusive and emotionally unwell; they have no ability to feel empathy or genuine love.
-You have a responsibility to prevent your children from being hurt, used, and confused.
-Your moral imperative is to keep a grandparent from feeding off your children’s innocence.
+They live for appearance and show—any challenge to their façade of perfection is met with immediate “damage control” of spin, manipulation and lies.
+These individuals do not truly love… they have an addiction to being loved.
+You have a grand responsibility to prevent your children from being hurt, used, and confused.
+Your moral imperative is to keep an unhealthy grandparent from feeding off your children’s innocence.

 Undermining Your Parenting

 The strength and personal integrity you show by protecting your children will help you heal.
-The actions you take on behalf of your children will empower you, and be a continued catalyst for courage.
-Offer your children practical and emotional support, unconditional love, and champion safe, healthy relationships with trusted friends and family.
+The actions you take on behalf of your children will empower you, and be a continued catalyst for courage and positive experiences.
+As parents, adult children of narcissists have the opportunity to achieve healing through giving the kind of unconditional love they did not receive in their family of origin.
+Offer your children sincere emotional support and unconditional love.
+Give gifts with no strings attached!

 Your Trusted Partner